MarioMassaro/MarioMassaro/README.md

 * I studied in a data bootcamp called "the bridge", i had a really good time with them so if u live in Spain and you are interested in this world, i will let you their [link](https://thebridge.tech/)

 ### Skills
-  - python and sql
+  - Python and SQL
-  - data cleaning and creating
+  - Data cleaning and creating
-  - visualisation
+  - Visualisation
-  - machine learning
+  - Machine learning
-  - deep learning
+  - Deep learning
   - AMW and CLOUD
   - Web scraping
   - Use and creation of API"s